People power: The key to staying agile while scaling

 Executing digital innovation is one of the hardest challenges for businesses to get right, especially when that innovation needs to happen at scale.
 It’s very easy to commit too many resources into an innovative and off-the-wall project that ends up failing.
 And it’s just as easy to “over-innovate”, resulting in new ideas being applied for the sake of it, instead of because they add business value.

 This is why we’ve teamed up with Fujitsu.
 We wanted to dissect the most complex parts of the innovation process to help organizations understand the stumbling blocks to ensure innovating in a meaningful manner.

 Across the innovation journey, we discovered that scaling is one of the sharpest turns in the road.
 It regularly threatens to veer innovation projects off-track and this is predominantly due to innovation’s need for agility.

 Being agile is imperative because it means ideas can be tested quickly.
-If these ideas fail, teams are able to quickly iterate or withdraw resources without much loss to the company.
-If these ideas succeed, the team can quickly enlarge their focus on the project and greaten value.
+If these ideas fail, teams can quickly iterate or withdraw resources without much loss to the company.
+If these ideas succeed, the team can quickly enlarge their focus on the project and increase value.

 It also means teams can be reactive to customer needs.
-If customer behaviour hints at a new consumer need, teams are able to quickly innovate a corresponding business offering.
+If customer behavior hints at a new consumer need, teams can quickly innovate a corresponding business offering.
 The advantage is that brands can remain relevant and progressive.